minicli/docs/docs/index.md

     </a>
 </p>

-Minicli is a minimalist, dependency-free framework for building CLI-centric PHP applications.
-It provides a structured way to organize your commands, as well as various helpers to facilitate working with command arguments, obtaining input from users, and printing colored output.
+Minicli is a minimalist, zero-dependency framework for building CLI-centric PHP applications.
+It provides a structured way to organize your commands, as well as various helpers to facilitate working with command arguments, obtaining input from users, and printing colored output to the terminal.

 Since version 3.0, Minicli requires PHP 8.